KungPhoo/ba67-basic/readme.md

 mode.
 Use the INS key alone to insert a single character space.

-The ScrollLock key can be used to pause the program.
-That is especially usefull when printing the `LIST` command.
+The ScrollLock and the Shift keys can be used to pause commands, that list large texts to the screen.
+Try the `LIST` command or `CATALOG` on large directories.

 -------------------------------------------------------------
 ## Numbers